An exact characterization of saturation for permutation matrices: Even-length spanning oscillations starting with l

 \subsubsection{\texorpdfstring{$\phi(t)$}{phi(t)}, \texorpdfstring{$\phi(b)$}{phi(b)} in the middle and close to each other}

 In this subsection, we show that \cref{p:t_Gs_b_Hs} also leads to a contradiction, which shows that our assumption that $S(P,X)$ contains $P$ must have been false. \Cref{fig:big-constr-middle-sketch} will be useful throughout this subsection.
-The next two lemmas treat the case that $\phi(t) \in L_s$ (or, symmetrically, $\phi(b) \in R_{s+1}$).
+We start with the case $\phi(t) \in L_s$.